 The three NordVPN plans - what you really pay for each

 NordVPN structures its offering in three tiers since its 2024 pricing redesign.
-Technical detail of each, measured on May 28, 2026 from nordvpn.com with a French IP:
+Public detail of each (VPN promo prices are public and change often - check the current offer on nordvpn.com from France):

 The Standard plan includes VPN-only access to the full server fleet (5,400+ servers across 60+ countries), kill switch, NordVPN secure DNS, the Threat Protection Lite feature (basic DNS-level anti-malware), up to 10 simultaneous devices.
 It's the offer covering 95% of mainstream usage: streaming, privacy, public Wi-Fi, travel.
 Entry rate on 24-month commitment: €2.99/month i.e. €71.76 TTC paid in a single transaction.